 The Career Mentor Program is an excellent opportunity for Zell/Lurie Real Estate Center members and our real estate students to interact.
-In this program, we pair real estate students with industry leaders who offer insights gained from their professional experience.
-The students face unique challenges and greatly benefit from the assistance of career mentors who counsel them on what it means and what it takes to be a real estate professional.
+In this program, every fall we pair real estate students with industry leaders who offer insights gained from their professional experience.
+Students face unique challenges and greatly benefit from the assistance of career mentors who counsel them on what it means and what it takes to be a real estate professional.

 "Interacting with Zell/Lurie Real Estate Center mentors has enabled me to keep my finger on the pulse of the real estate industry and markets, and helped me feel I was more involved in the industry.
 The professionals with whom I have had the honor of meeting have been extremely generous with both their time and advice.
 My mentors helped me navigate through networking and recruitment in ways that only someone who has invested time in getting to know you can.
 I view my mentor relationships as some of the most formative connections made during my time at Wharton."

 — Kathleen Betz, Wharton MBA Candidate 2015